New scam targeting businesses reaches southern Minnesota

 According to the New Ulm Police Department, last week businesses began receiving phone calls from a scammer posing to be a member of the corporate office management.
 According to the reports, the person on the phone claims they are having items shipped to the store related to COVID-19, but that payment was interrupted.
 The caller stated the shipment was approved with store management and instructed the employee to remove cash from the safe and send a specific amount to ensure the products were delivered.

-Each time the employee was threated to be terminated from their employment if they did not do what was requested, according to police.
+Each time the employee was threatened to be terminated from their employment if they did not do what was requested, according to police.

 One small business in Faribault reported having a similar call last week, but declined to comment further.